TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.multipart`

-   A subclass of :class:`~email.mime.base.MIMEBase`, this is an intermediate base class for MIME messages that are :mimetype:`multipart`.
+   A subkundi of :class:`~email.mime.base.MIMEBase`, this is an intermediate base kundi for MIME messages that are :mimetype:`multipart`.
 Optional *_subtype* defaults to :mimetype:`mixed`, but can be used to specify the subtype of the message.
 A :mailheader:`Content-Type` header of :mimetype:`multipart/_subtype` will be added to the message object.
 A :mailheader:`MIME-Version` header will